UTSCCSCC01/project-ez4-0/doc/sprint0/README.md

 platform that integrates the various jobs to be done which the challenge provides to those aspiring entrepreneurs who we support.

-We realized that it is a great chance for us to utilize our enhanced technical skills, and this project indeed meet our desire of helping people of developing area.
+We realized that it is a great chance for us to utilize our enhanced technical skills, and this project indeed meets our desires of helping people in developing areas.

-As such, we decided to build a virtual platform mainly focus on
+As such, we decided to build a virtual platform that mainly focuses on the community and E-Learning features for our potential users, since efficient learning experiences and effective communications play a crucial role for first-time entrepreneurs, registered companies and partners.

 ## Installation
-The following softwares should be downloaded for this virtual platform:
+The following software should be downloaded for this virtual platform:
 1. software 1
 2. software 2
 3. software 3